-It also elaborated on other destructive influences of the market on the provision of healthcare to the population of this country, and the lack of any significant demonstrable public benefit [14].
+It also elaborated on other destructive influences of the market on the provision of healthcare to the population of this country, and

 Private Finance Initiatives (PFI)

 Professor Allyson Pollock has made the observation that "In 1990, hospitals paid no charge on their land, buildings and assets; today, many PFI hospitals are paying more than 15% of their income.
 The figure is rising fast" [15].